An American Company

 Buying Coins to Raise a Statue

 U. S. Money Reserve plans to donate proceeds from the sale of the new commemorative coins to a nonprofit foundation, the U. S. Navy Memorial Fund.
-That organization, which is not affiliated with the United States government or the U. S. military, plans to erect a new statue at Pearl Harbor.

 The bronze statue will depict a solitary seaman staring into the horizon.
 He wears a coat and stands beside a maritime duffel bag.
 This Lone Sailor Statue by sculptor Stanley Bleifeld, hopes to honor all naval service people and their families, including past, present and future generations.